 Students with disabilities who need Pre-ETS may receive Pre-ETS.
-A student with a disability is an individual aged 14 through 212 (and is enrolled in a secondary, postsecondary, or other recognized education programs (refer to page 12 of this manual for the definition of a recognized education program) and:
+A student with a disability is an individual aged 14 through 212 who is enrolled in a secondary, postsecondary, or other recognized education programs and:

 - a) is receiving special education or related services under Part B of the Individuals with Disabilities Education Act (IDEA) or - b) for purposes of Section 504 of the Rehabilitation Act, is an individual with a disability.